 Recognising and Avoiding Bad Copywriting

-When perusing a blog post or webpage, you might intuitively sense that the copy is subpar.
-Understanding why can help you steer clear of similar pitfalls.
+When reading a blog post or webpage, you might intuitively sense that the copy isn’t great.
+Understanding why your content isn’t what it could be can help you steer clear of similar pitfalls.

-Detecting copywriting mistakes isn’t always straightforward.
-Sometimes, the copy may seem fine but fails to convert or suffers from high bounce rates.
+Additionally, detecting copywriting mistakes isn’t always straightforward.
+Sometimes, the copy may seem fine at first glance but fails to convert or suffers from high bounce rates.

 Numerous factors can influence your copy’s performance.
-Let’s delve into them without further delay.
+Here are 10 reasons why:

 1. Absence of a Compelling Narrative